cyberlife-coder/agile-planner-mcp-server/README.md

 **Agile Planner MCP** automatically generates complete agile backlogs (Epics, User Stories, MVP, iterations) or specific features from a simple description, directly within Windsurf, Cascade, or Cursor, with no technical skills required.

-> **Latest improvements (v1.3.2):**
+> **Latest improvements (v1.3.3):**
+> - Complete refactorization of unit tests following Wave 8 principles
+> - Standardization of mocks for external dependencies (fs-extra, chalk, etc.)
+> - Systematic correction of import paths for the new structure
+> - Hierarchical reorganization of tests by module (validators, formatters, utils, generators)
-> - Robustness of unit tests: explicit mocks for OpenAI and Groq with baseURL, mock reset between sub-tests, 100% success.
+> - Strict isolation of unit tests to ensure reliability and maintainability
-> - Fixed mock function name (deliver_backlog).
-> - Full alignment with Wave 8 TDD logic and strict test isolation.
 > - See CHANGELOG.md for details.
 >
 > **Previous improvements (v1.2.1):** Refactorization of the validation system using the Strategy pattern.
 Created specialized validators for each entity type (UserStory, Feature, Epic, Iteration, Backlog) and implemented a Factory to provide a unified interface.
 Improved error messages precision, reduced cognitive complexity, and ensured 100% test coverage for the new validators.
 Added migration examples for progressive adoption.
 Compatible with MCP specification 2025-03 for Windsurf.